ostreedev/ostree/README.md

 chroots are the original lightweight "virtualization".
 Let's use them.
 So basically, you install a mainstream distribution (say Debian).
-It has a root filesystem with a regular layout, /etc, /usr, /lib etc.
+It has a root filesystem like this:

+		/usr
+		/etc
+		/home
+		...

-Now, what we can do is have a system that installs chroots, like:
+Now, what we can do is have a system that installs chroots as a subdirectory of the root, like:

+		/usr
+		/etc
+		/home
 		/gnomeos/root-3.0-opt/{usr,etc,var,...}
 		/gnomeos/root-3.2-opt/{usr,etc,var,...}

 These live in the same root filesystem as your regular distribution (Note though, the root partition should be reasonably sized, or hopefully you've used just one big partition).

 You should be able to boot into one of these roots.
 Since hacktree lives inside a distro created partition, a tricky part here is that we